servalproject/batphone/CURRENT-RELEASE.md

    other nearby phones.

  * Significant changes have been made to the method the application uses to deliver packets reliably across the network.
-An all new routing algorythm has been implemented.
+A new routing algorythm has been implemented.
 The previous distance vector approach to routing could be confused by highly dense networks and reacted very slowly to changing conditions.
 Serval's new link state router will react to changing network conditions more accurately and rapidly.
 When network packets are lost, they will be retransmitted on a per-hop basis, greatly increasing the reliability of the network even over multiple very lossy network links.

  * Add support for the [Opus][] audio codec.
 This codec can greatly reduce the bandwidth required for a voice call without noticibly reducing audio quality